12tanais/www-oldphoto/wp-content/plugins/translatepress-multilingual/readme.txt

 * Possibility to edit gettext strings from themes and plugins from english to english, without adding another language.
 Basically a string-replace functionality.
 * Translation Block feature in which you can translate multiple html elements together

-Note: this plugin uses the Google Translation API to translate the strings on your site.
+Note: this WordPress translation plugin uses the Google Translation API to translate the strings on your site.
 This feature can be enabled or disabled according to your preferences.

 Users with administrator rights have access to the following translate settings: